 Ephrata is a somewhat small borough located in the state of Pennsylvania.
-With a population of 13,861 people and seven constituent neighborhoods, Ephrata is the 76th largest community in Pennsylvania.
+With a population of 13,862 people and seven constituent neighborhoods, Ephrata is the 76th largest community in Pennsylvania.

+Ephrata is a somewhat ethnically-diverse borough.
 The people who call Ephrata home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ephrata residents report their race to be White, followed by Asian.
-Important ancestries of people in Ephrata include Irish, English, Italian, and Slovak.
+The greatest number of Ephrata residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Ephrata include German, Irish, Italian, Polish, and English.